DarryanM/SEM_Group4/use-cases/use-case-12.md

 ### Trigger

-A request for the top "N" populated cities in the world is sent to Research Department.
+A request for The top N populated Cities in the World where N was provided by the user is sent to Research Department.

 ## MAIN SUCCESS SCENARIO

-1. Organisation requests Population Report on the top "N" populated cities in the world.
+1. Organisation request the top N populated Cities in the World population information
-2. Data Analyst extracts report sorted from largest to smallest population.
+2. Data Analyst Captures specifics of Population information required
+3. Data Analyst able to extract report of The top N populated Cities in the World.
-3. Data Analyst provides report to the organisation.
+4. Data Analyst provides report to organisation.

 ## EXTENSIONS